 Do not change settings Enable this check box if you don't want to modify the settings in this screen.
-Preamble (2.4GHz) Normally, this should be left at "Auto".
+Preamble Normally, this should be left at "Auto".
+(2.4GHz) The option "Short", "Long" preamble and header is intended for special application and equipment.
 Transmit Rate Use this to manually set the speed, if desired.
 The default is "Auto".
 Fragment Thresh- old The default value is 2346.
 In some cases, you may be able to improve performance by adjusting this value.
-RTS/CTS Threshold The default value is 2346.
+RTS/CTS Thresh- old The default value is 2346.
 In some cases, you may be able to improve performance by adjusting this value.
-802.11n Enable 802.11n Network Enable this if you want to use the 802.11n network.
-Channel Width Select the desired channel width.
-Guard Interval Use this to manually set the interval, if desired.
-The default is "Auto".
-Extension Channel Select the desired channel.
-Antenna Selection Select the desired option.
-The default is set to "Auto".
+802.11n Enable 802.11n Network 802.11n wireless network connectivity

+Channel Width The value is set as "Auto" Guard Interval This value is set as "Auto" Extension Chan- nel Auto selects the wireless channel.
+The value is set to "Auto" It will auto select the most suitable channel.
+Antenna Selection The default value is set to "Auto".